Applies to: Clarett range

 Should you encounter any problems using your Clarett interface with a Windows PC we would recommend checking the following points:

-- Are you connecting the Clarett to a proper Thunderbolt port, or to a DisplayPort?
+- Are you connecting the Clarett to a proper Thunderbolt port, or to a DisplayPort/USB 3.1 port?

 - Are you running a supported operating system?

-Windows 8.1 and Windows 10 are fully supported, however Windows 7 is not.
+Windows 8.1 and Windows 10 are fully supported with Thunderbolt 1 and 2, if you're using a Thunderbolt 3 port then you must be using Windows 10.
 It's possible that the Clarett Windows driver will work on Windows 7 systems however this is completely untested and you may well run into problems - we would always recommend using a supported operating system.

 - Do you have the Intel Thunderbolt Software installed and running on your computer?